rune/rune/docs/blog/2024-08-01-webrtc-vs-websockets-for-multiplayer-games.md

   <meta property="og:title" content="WebRTC vs. WebSockets for multiplayer games"/>
 </head>

-At Dusk, we’ve got a platform where millions of users are now playing casual multiplayer games.
+At Rune, we’ve got a platform where millions of users are now playing casual multiplayer games.
 As I [blogged about previously](https://developers.rune.ai/blog/modern-game-networking-models), we care a lot about making the multiplayer networking excellent.
 No matter which model you’re using, making the best use of the available internet transport is key.

 ![](/img/blog/social-previews/webrtc-vs-websockets-for-multiplayer-games.png)